falz/netbox-device-scripts/README.md

 ```

 ### netbox-to-device.py
 Pushes a config file to a live device.
-It will use the netbox hostname by default, override with -i.
-By default it uses a url to something that spits out plain text. use -c for a local config file.
+It will use the netbox hostname by default, override with **-i**.
+By default it uses a url to something that spits out plain text. use **-c** for a local config file.

-Arguments
+Example shows `netbox_router_config.cgi` which is too customized (and ugly) to publish, sorry.
+Change the config to point to a url that spits out your own config file

+**Arguments**
 ```
 Argument     Required  Default   Notes
 -d / --device	 yes	none	 Netbox device ID to work on.
 Find the device in Netbox and the ID is in the url.